nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Adding a task in the `home` tab will display the full list of tasks.

+* A task is considered duplicated if it's name, description and date is the same.

 * For the `completed`, `uncompleted`, `expired` tabs, only the following commands work: `help`, `exit`, `uncompleted`, `completed`, `expired` and `home`.
 Switch to the `home` tab to utilize the other commands.